Icon

 3. The list of professions has been expanded

-The updated EU Blue Card Directive will allow a wider range of professionals to apply, including in various industries and sectors that were previously excluded from the program.
+The updated EU Blue Card Directive has allowed a wider range of professionals to apply, including in various industries and sectors that were previously excluded from the program.

 4. Flexible change of employer

-The new rules will allow professionals who hold an EU Blue Card to move to another highly skilled job without having to apply for a new Blue Card, providing more career flexibility.
+The new rules allowed professionals holding an EU Blue Card to move to another highly skilled job without having to apply for a new Blue Card, providing greater career flexibility.

 5. Seamless transitions